HealthRecords/health-record-visualizer/_README.md

 # Alternatives
-This is a weekend project.
+This is a weekend project, not a product.
 You are welcome to use it, and feedback is welcome.
 It's sweet spot is probably just describing and giving example code for people who want to hack their own medical data.

 If you want a more polished or supported alternative, you might want to look at